Graduate Courses

 • LING 252A - Topics in Syntax and Semantics

-• LING 252B - Topics in Syntax and Semantics
+• LING 252B - Topics in Syntax and Semantics: Meaning in Fieldwork and Typology

 Seminar, three hours.
 May be taken independently for credit.
 May not be applied toward MA or PhD degree requirements when taken for 2 units.
 May be repeated for credit.
 S/U grading.